-Type of Policy: Administrative Effective Date: Nov 2014 Last Revised: Nov 2014 Review Date: Nov 2019
+Policy No: 3.4 Policy Book: Business & Finance Type of Policy: Administrative Effective Date: Dec 2014 Last Revised: Dec 2014 Review Date: Dec 2020 Policy Owner: Office of Grants and Contracts Accounting Contact Name: Robert Roy Contact Title: Interim Senior Director Contact Email: rob.roy@business.gatech.edu Reason for Policy:

-Contact Name: Sandra Mason

-Contact Title: Sr. Director Office of Grants and Contracts Accounting;

-Contact Email: sandra.mason@business.gatech.edu

 Direct charges to sponsored projects are allowable if they can be identified specifically to a particular sponsored project and are not treated as a facility or administrative (F&A) cost item.
-F&A cost items, such as office supplies, departmental administration, facility costs, andffdsfs general purpose equipment are charged to sponsored projects via the appropriate F&A rate.
+F&A cost items, such as office supplies, departmental administration, facility costs, and general purpose equipment are charged to sponsored projects via the appropriate F&A rate.
 Typical costs charged directly to a sponsored agreement are the compensation of employees for performance of work under the sponsored agreement, including related fringe benefit costs; the costs of materials consumed or expended in the performance of the work; and other items of expense incurred for the sponsored agreement.
 The cost of materials supplied from stock or services rendered by specialized facilities or other institutional service operations may be included as direct costs of sponsored agreements, provided such items are consistently treated and are charged under a recognized method of computing actual costs.
 Policies and procedures developed by the Office of Grants and Contracts Accounting are based on the Federal government's Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements (2 CFR Part 200) Subpart E "Cost Principles".
 Individual sponsored awards may contain terms and conditions that are more specific and that are either more or less restrictive than 2 CFR Part 200 Subpart E. In these cases, the individual award/agreement will be used to determine the allowability of expenses posted directly to the associated sponsored project(s).
 In all cases, expenses must be accounted for in accordance with applicable Georgia Tech operating procedures.